Eclypses/mte-relay-server/guides/aws/mte-api-relay-container-usage-guide.md

   - curl 'https://[your\_domain]/api/mte-echo/test'
   - Successful response: {"echo":"test","time"[UTC datetime]}

-Once both sides of the transmission have at least one API Relay Server:
+Once both sides of the transmission have at least one API Relay Container:
-TODO: Testing Postman -> Relay 1 -> Relay 2 -> API
 - Import The [Postman Collection](/guides/aws/postman/MTE-Relay-Server-to-Server.postman_collection.json) following these [directions](https://apidog.com/blog/how-to-import-export-postman-collection-data/#:~:text=Open%20Postman%20and%20click%20on,Collections%22%20on%20the%20left%20sidebar.)
 - Once imported, click the ellipses (...) next to the created collection and select "Edit".
 - Navigate to the "Variables" tab.